Sessions

 Storytelling is all the rage at the moment, but just telling stories is about as sensible as closing your eyes in an archery competition.
 You might hit the target, but the chances aren’t in your favour.

-I’ve done a lot of cool things, but I’m a research scientist at heart (a PhD in medical geography and 24 years as a research scientist) so that kind of thing goes against the grain.
-I can’t promise you a bullseye every time, but I can certainly increase your chances of hitting the target by exploring with you the science of telling stories.
+I’ve done a lot of cool things, but I’m a research scientist at heart (a PhD in medical geography and 24 years as a research scientist) so everything I do is rooted in research.
+I can’t promise you an archery bullseye every time, but I can certainly increase your chances of hitting the target, by exploring with you the science of telling stories.

 We’ll look at how to: